 The dead letter queue to use for messages that can’t be processed successfully.
 Set this option to an ARN that points to an SQS queue.

-The number of events to read from a Kinesis stream, the minimal values is 100 and the maximun is 10000.
+The number of events to read from a Kinesis stream, the minimum value is 100 and the maximum is 10000.
 The default is 100.

 The starting position to read from a Kinesis stream, valids values are